top of page

 Focus on Being Different, Not Better

-In today's competitive and ever-changing business environment, you face tremendous pressure to outperform your competitors, increase profits, and achieve industry dominance.
-The typical mindset pushes you to constantly chase improvement to "be better" than the competition.
+In the competitive and dynamic business landscape we face today, the pressure to outperform competitors, boost profits and achieve industry dominance is immense.
+The typical mindset pushes you to constantly strive for improvement and to "be better" than the competition.

 But focusing on being different is a powerful strategy for long-term success.
 More than 70% of companies surveyed by the World Economic Forum expect the importance of creative and analytical thinking skills to soar by 2027.
 Research shows that while intelligence is a common factor among those influencing creative success, personality traits also play a significant role.
 According to a Deloitte survey of 1,015 executives, high-growth brands are more likely to foster creativity.